-The purpose of the 2002 Plan is to create an employment incentive by providing an opportunity to selected employees, directors, consultants and advisors who are important to the success of the Combined Group to own Shares.
-The number of Shares reserved for issuance under the 2002 Plan is 40 million, but only 2 million of such Shares are available for awards of restricted shares.
+The purpose of the 2002 Plan is to create an employment incentive by providing an opportunity to selected employees, directors, consultants and advisors who are important to the success of Carnival Corporation & plc to own Shares.
+The number of Shares reserved for issuance under the 2002 Plan is 40 million.
 In no event may the aggregate number of Shares with respect to which awards are granted under the 2002 Plan to any individual exceed 2 million in any one calendar year.
 As described more fully in the 2002 Plan, if an award expires or terminates for any reason prior to the holder of such award receiving any economic benefit therefrom, the number of Shares previously subject to, but not delivered under, such award shall be available to be awarded thereafter.

-The 2002 Plan provides that awards may be granted to directors or employees of, or consultants and advisors to, the Combined Group and its affiliates, regardless of whether such persons otherwise hold or have held options or similar awards under the 2002 Plan or any other plan.
+The 2002 Plan provides that awards may be granted to directors or employees of, or consultants and advisors to, Carnival Corporation & plc, regardless of whether such persons otherwise hold or have held options or similar awards under the 2002 Plan or any other plan.
 It is anticipated that awards will be granted primarily to management and supervisory level employees, including executive officers.
 To date under the 2002 Plan:

-- o Mr. Arison (Chairman and CEO) has been granted 120,000 stock options: - o Mr. Frank (Vice Chairman and COO) has been granted 100,000 stock options; - o Mr. Dickinson (President and COO of CCL) has been granted no stock options; - o Mr. Lanterman (Chairman and CEO of HAL) has been granted no stock options; - o Mr. Foschi (Chairman and CEO of Costa) has been granted 50,000 stock options; - o the current executive officers as a group, including the five named executive officers listed above, have been granted a total of 152,000 stock options; - o no non-employee directors have been granted stock options; and - o a total of 2,669,150 stock options (before giving effect to any forfeitures on account of termination prior to vesting) have been granted to employees who are not executive officers.
+- Mr. Arison (Chairman and CEO) has been granted 120,000 stock options; - Mr. Frank (Vice Chairman and COO) has been granted 100,000 stock options; - Mr. Dickinson (President and COO of CCL) has been granted no stock options; - Mr. Lanterman (Chairman and CEO of HAL) has been granted no stock options; - Mr. Foschi (Chairman and CEO of Costa) has been granted 50,000 stock options; - the current executive officers as a group, including the five named executive officers listed above, have been granted a total of 422,000 stock options; - no non-employee directors have been granted stock options; and - a total of 2,669,150 stock options (before giving effect to any forfeitures on account of termination prior to vesting) have been granted to employees who are not executive officers.

-The 2002 Plan is administered by the Compensation Committee of Carnival Corporation, which is currently comprised of two independent members of the Carnival Corporation board of directors, Mr. Maidique and Sir John Parker (the "Committee").
+The 2002 Plan is administered by the Compensation Committee of Carnival Corporation, which is currently comprised of two independent members of the Carnival Corporation board of directors, Dr. Maidique and Sir John Parker (the "Committee").
 The Committee may issue awards of incentive stock options within the meaning of Section 422(b) of the Code ("Incentive Options"), options that do not qualify as Incentive Options ("Nonqualified Options"), and restricted share awards.
-The Committee has the discretion to determine the persons to whom awards are granted (although Incentive Options may only be granted to employees of Carnival Corporation), the type of award, the number of Shares to be covered by each award and, with respect to options, the option price.
+The Committee has the discretion to determine the persons to whom awards are granted (although Incentive Options may only be granted to employees of Carnival Corporation and its subsidiaries), the type of award, the number of Shares to be covered by each award and, with respect to options, the option price.